knpuniversity/phpstorm/knpu/setup.md

 here you see the community plugins for Symfony and there's one called the 'Symfony2 Plugin'.

 ***TIP
-The "Symfony2 Plugin" was renamed to *Symfony Support* - install this instead
+The "Symfony2 Plugin" was renamed to "Symfony Support" - install this instead
 ***

 To prove how great it is just look at its 1.2 million downloads.
 So press the 'Install Plugin'